felixleong/felixleong.com/content/blog/2011/authentic-self.md

 That's my proclamation to the world.

-P/S: Yes, if you noticed the year in the signature, it is one of the older art I've drawn that I've forgotten to upload as I decided to change the format of my blog posts.{%- endmark %}
+P/S: Yes, if you noticed the year in the signature, it is one of the older art I've drawn that I've forgotten to upload as I decided to change the format of my blog posts.